FRosner/symmetrical-journey/README.md

 ## Is it production ready?

+The two main concerns of deploying this service to production are the lack of security and persistence.
+Anyone can access my S3 bucket and all assets will be gone after a service restart.

-The answer to this question depends on what it means to be production ready.
-This software **can** definitely run in production.
-I think it is important to understand the quality requirements and see if the software satisfies them and adjust as needed.
+I also think it is important to understand the other quality requirements for this service.
 What you could do is to setup a meeting with the stakeholders, the dev team, the architect (if this role exists) to understand the quality requirements that you want to prioritize (e.g. using a [mini-quality attribute workshop](https://dev.to/frosnerd/quality-attributes-in-software-1ha9)).
 You could then use the output to derive service level objectives (SLOs).

-If this service needs to go to the market quickly and we have a set of friendly customers, we might have a bigger error budget than for a feature that goes out to a global customer base with high expectations.
-Based on the SLOs one should certainly setup some monitoring in order to detect SLO violations and react to it with an increased prioritization of engineering work towards reliability, for example.

-Sorry for the "it depends" answer :D Nevertheless, please find some bullet points for changes that would certainly improve the quality of the code.
+Please find some bullet points for possible improvements below.

 ## Possible quality improvements